-The Information Commissioner's Office (ICO) provides a comprehensive amount of information on GDPR, the documentation that is required, and support on how to complete it.
+The Information Commissioner's Office (ICO) provides comprehensive information on GDPR, the documentation that is required, and support on how to complete it.

 All information governance documentation is designed to demonstrate the degree to which each proposed project follows the Data Protection principles required under GDPR.
 These are covered more fully on the ICO website but briefly, the GDPR sets out seven key principles for using personal data: